 Staff do not have the right to opt out of teaching RSE.
-Staff who have concerns about teaching RSE are encouraged to discuss this with the headteacher.
+Staff who have concerns about teaching RSE are encouraged to discuss this with the head of school.

-All form tutors teach RSE in the RESPECT programme.
+All form tutors teach RSE in the Thomas character curriculum.

 RSE is also taught in a number of other subjects across the school, as detailed in Appendix 1.